forax/java-guide/guide/chapter11-encapsulation.md

 separating the API part (what the user code can use) from the implementation part (how the class is implemented).

-This separation is done by using a special syntax named __class__ that allow to precisely control what is part of the API and what is part of the impelemntation.
+This separation is done by using a special syntax named __class__ that allows to precisely control what is part of the API and what is part of the implementation.

 ## Class
 A class defines